defold/doc/docs/en/manuals/editor-scripts.md

 ## Actions

 ::: sidenote
-Previously, the editor interacted with the Lua VM in a blocking way, so there was a hard requirement for editor scripts to not block, since some interactions ahve to be done from the UI thread.
+Previously, the editor interacted with the Lua VM in a blocking way, so there was a hard requirement for editor scripts to not block, since some interactions have to be done from the editor UI thread.
 For that reason, there was e.g. no `editor.execute()` and `editor.transact()`.
 Executing scripts and changing the editor state was instead triggered by returning an array of "actions" from hooks and command `run` handlers.

 Now the editor interacts with the Lua VM in a non-blocking way, so there is no need for these actions any more: using functions like `editor.execute()` is more convenient, concise, and powerful.
 The actions are now **DEPRECATED**, though we have no plans to remove them.
 :::